Roman funerary art: Funerary altars

-Funerary altars versus votive altars

 The practice of erecting Roman funerary altars is linked to the tradition of constructing votive altars to honor the gods.
 Due to the acceptance that altars act as a symbol of reverence, it is believed that funerary altars were used to heroicize the deceased.
 Funerary altars differed from votive altars that honored the gods, because they were not recipients of blood sacrifices.
 Grave altars of heroes were connected with ritual sacrifices, but altars of regular Roman citizens were not.
 This practical difference is determined because Roman funerary altars do not have sacrificial pans or braziers.
 By having a similar appearance to votive altars, the symbolism of the reverence of a sacrifice was implied, therefore conveying proper respect to the dead.
 While having different meanings, the two types of altars were similarly constructed, both aboveground and round or rectangular in shape.

-Locations

 Funerary altars of more wealthy Roman citizens were often found on the interior of more elaborate tombs.
 Altars erected by the middle class were also set up in or outside of monumental tombs, but also in funerary precincts that lined the roads leading out of the city of Rome.
 The altars that were part of tomb complexes were set up on family plots or on building plots bought by speculators, who then sold them to individual owners.
 Tombs and altars had a close connection in the mind of a Roman, evidenced by the Latin inscriptions where tombs are described as if they were altars.

-Importance of epitaph
+Epitaphs

 Epitaphs on funerary altars provide much information about the deceased, most often including their name and their filiation or tribe.
 Less often, the age and profession of the deceased was included in the epitaph.
 A typical epitaph on a Roman funerary altar opens with a dedication to the manes, or the spirit of the dead, and closes with a word of praise for the honoree.
-These epitaphs, along with the pictorial attributes of the altars, allow historians to discern a lot of important information about ancient Roman funerary practices and monuments.
-Gathered from the funerary altars, it can be established that the majority of the altars were erected by a homogeneous group of middle-class citizens.
+These epitaphs, along with the pictorial attributes of the altars, allow historians to discern much important information about ancient Roman funerary practices and monuments.
+Gathered from the funerary altars, they make it clear that the majority of the altars were erected by a homogeneous group of middle-class citizens.